cincyasce/orvss-2014/README.md

 http://orvss.com

 The Ohio River Valley Soils Seminar is an annual event held to discuss regional geotechnical topics.
-Three ASCE sections take turns hosting the event each year: [Louisville ASCE](http://branches.asce.org/louisville/home), [Cincinnati ASCE](http://cincyasce.org), and [Kentucky ASCE](http://kyasce.org/).